stamatelou/DETR_object_detection/README.md

 2) Upload it in Kaggle's notebook environment and before start running it  <br/>
 3) Click on the "Add data" button and add the data from the "VinBigData Chest X-ray Abnormalities Detection" competition  <br/>
 4) Add the data from the "vinbigdata-chest-xray-original-png"  <br/>
-5) Run the notebook (it might take approximately 8 hours to train the model)
+5) Run the notebook (it might take approximately 8 hours to train the model) <br/>

+For the training: <br/>
+1) Run the function "model_training()" which gives as an output the trained model"detr_model.pth" <br/>

+For the testing: <br/>
+1) Load the "detr_model.pth" as a new dataset in Kaggle's environment <br/>
+2) Go to the main notebook <br/>
+3) Click on the "Add data" button and search the model by the URL of the "detr_model.pth" and add it to the data  <br/>

 <a href="https://github.com/stamatelou/DETR_object_detection/blob/main/training_validation_curve.jpg"><img src="https://github.com/stamatelou/DETR_object_detection/blob/main/training_validation_curve.jpg"  width="350" ></a>
 <a href="https://github.com/stamatelou/DETR_object_detection/blob/main/map_curve.jpg"><img src="https://github.com/stamatelou/DETR_object_detection/blob/main/map_curve.jpg"  width="350" ></a>